 Cleaning the Inlet Grate

 Carefully scrape off all excess sealant from inlet grate, jet pump support and hull.

-Clean ride plate and hull surface with recommended cleaner to eliminate grease, dust and sealant residue.
+Clean the inlet grate, the ride plate and the hull surface with recommended cleaner to eliminate grease, dust and sealant residue.
 Clean fitting threads.